-How To Change Flow Direction Unito syncs information back and forth between tools by default, but you can change this in just a few clicks.
-Serah Ladhani
+Unito syncs fields between work apps and tools by default, but you can change that in just a few clicks.

 Table of contents:

 Flow direction determines where Unito will automatically generate new work items (e.g., tasks, tickets, issues, spreadsheet rows, etc...) in one or both connected tools.
 Your data can sync from either one work app or tool to the other, or bidirectionally.
 Flow direction is the difference between them.

 - One-way flow: only work items created in the source tool will appear in the destination tool.

 - Two-way flow: works items created in either tool will appear in the other.

 Example: imagine a flow between a Trello board and a GitHub project.
 Unito could be told to create new Trello cards based on GitHub issues and new GitHub issues based on Trello cards, while keeping them all synced in real-time.
 That's a two way flow.